 We expect to continue investing in capital expenditures in the future as we implement a business expansion program to capture what we believe to be an attractive market opportunity for solar power products and prudently invest in the coordinated expansion of our production capacity of silicon ingots, silicon wafers, solar cells and solar modules so as to achieve rapid and sustained growth of our vertically integrated production capacity.
 We expect that our capital expenditures for 2010 will be approximately RMB690 million, which will be used primarily to purchase silicon ingot, silicon wafer, solar cell and solar module manufacturing equipment and build manufacturing facilities.
-We plan to expand our annual silicon wafer and solar module production capacity to approximately 400 MW by the end of 2010.
+We plan to expand our annual silicon wafer and solar module production capacity to approximately 500 MW each and annual solar cell production capacity to approximately 400 MW by the end of 2010.